ValgulNecron/kasuki/readme.md

       — And have better formatting for the text.
     - [X] Add character search function. — Added character research with name.
     - [X] Add staff search function. — Added staff research with name.
-    - [X] Add search feature with type. — Work for all.
+    - [X] Add search feature with a type. — Work for all.
     - [X] Bind anilist account to discord for /user. — Added register command and edited user command.
     - [X] Random /random {anime, manga}. — Added random for both anime and manga.
 Manga random can give ln.
     - [ ] Rework the xp in struct_level to something easier. — Too lazy to balance